schoolalt585/havi-s-EMU/README.md

 Fuck Securly, this is a beta version.
-The main point of this is to allow for the embedded access to games during school access.
+The main point of this is to allow for the embedded access to games during school.
 This is unbockable, and as a result an OP fix.

 For ROMS: use this link: